The 11 Very Best Things to Do in Mykonos

 Mycocoon Hostel Mykonos

-As fairly budget travellers, we opted to stay in a Mykonos hostel, the Mycocoon Hostel Mykonos, to be exact.
+As budget travellers, we opted to stay at Mykonos Hostel, Mycocoon Hostel Mykonos, to be exact.

-It’s cool inside, plus the price was reasonable, it has a small pool overlooking Mykonos Town and Old Port, and there’s even a bar.
-If you haven’t stayed in a hostel before, be aware they come with a caveat or two, like having to share things like toilets and bathrooms, and you may even get a few people stumbling back in the early hours, waking you up.
+It’s cool inside, the price was reasonable, there’s a small pool overlooking Mykonos Town and the Old Port, and there’s even a bar.
+If you haven’t stayed in a hostel before, be aware that they come with a few caveats, such as sharing facilities like toilets and bathrooms, and you may even have a few people stumbling back in the early hours, waking you up.

-But despite these problems, hostels offer something you don’t get anywhere else, which is an incredible social side.
+Despite these problems, hostels offer something you don’t get anywhere else: an incredible social side.
 Mycocoon Hostel Mykonos was one of the best social networks we have ever witnessed.
 We met people from all over the world, including Brazil and Germany and even a couple who lived just 30 minutes down the road from us!
 What are the chances?
 But the beauty of this social network is that you get insider tips from people who have travelled to places you haven’t.
-So, if you haven’t stayed in a hostel, keep an open mind and give it a go; you won’t regret it!
+If you haven’t stayed in a hostel, keep an open mind and give it a try; you won’t regret it!

 How to Get to Mykonos